Yes, healing is “in” the atonement, like every biblical benefit. So why not 100% healing right now? (I updated this post.)

 Let’s take an analogical or comparative example.
 Does everyone who professes salvation get saved?
 Matt.
 13:1-23, the Parable of the Sower (or Soils), teaches us that an individual can have the word planted in him, but the evil one, persecution, or the worries of life rob or choke it.
 In modern terms, he heard the word, prayed the “sinner’s prayer,” something may (or may not) have happened, but then later on he walks away from it all.
 Salvation is “in” the atonement, but it is not guaranteed.
 There are too many factors for why the seed of the word did not take hold.

-Likewise, healing is “in” the atonement, but it is not guaranteed 100% of the time.
+And so, healing is “in” the atonement, but it is not guaranteed 100% of the time.
+Our bodies simply wear out.
 We cannot figure out why some people are healed and others are not, for there are too many factors in the life of the sick person, the lives of the people praying for him, and God’s sovereign will.

 To reply: in context, that is a summary verse.
 Here’s another summary verse in the same section of Scripture.
 Matthew wrote: “The people living in darkness have seen a great light; on those living in the land of the shadow of death a light has dawned” (Matt.
 4:15).
 Fulfilling the rest of the prophecy (vv.
 13-15), Jesus moved to the town of Capernaum.
 He did mighty miracles there: “At sunset, the people brought to Jesus all who had various kinds of sickness, and laying his hands on each one, he healed them” (Luke 4:40).
 But did everyone living in his adopted hometown respond to the light (Jesus)?
 No. Here he denounces it: “And you, Capernaum, will you be lifted to the heavens?
 No, you will go down to Hades.
 For if the miracles that were performed in you had been performed in Sodom, it would have remained to this day.
 But I tell you that it will be more bearable for Sodom on the day of judgment than for you” (Matt.
 11:23-24; see Luke 10:15).
 Even his adopted hometown did not receive the kingdom and salvation.
 And so we should not over-interpret summary statements that characterize his ministry overall.
 And overall his ministry included healing, and he was very successful at it.